NRI Income Tax & Compliance

 Ensure to check the following points when you get an intimation under section 143(1):

-• The intimation contains your name on it.
+• The intimation contains your name.

-• It has a document identification number
+• It has a document identification number.

 • The income of one head is not considered under another head or repeated elsewhere.